FYSETC/FYSETC-Cheetah/README.md

 Just click check mark to compile.

-If you generate the hex file fail you may need to open vscode using Administrator Account .
+Note: If you generate the hex file fail you may need to open vscode using Administrator Account .

 ### Klipper